 Stop giving your plant fertilizer one to two weeks before the harvest date.
 This is to flush out chemicals in the cannabis plant to ensure that they are not present for consumption.

 It is also recommended that you stop watering your marijuana plants just before harvesting.
 You can do this 1 to 3 days before harvesting.
-Withholding water from you plant will also cause your plant to think it’s dying, so it will create more resin!
+Withholding water from your plant will also cause your plant to think it’s dying, so it will create more resin!

 When it’s time to harvest, cut off branches from your plant and hang them upside down in a dark and dry space.
 You can take advantage of this time to remove any dry/dead leaves.
-When harvesting be very careful not to put pressure on the flower tops.
+When harvesting is very careful not to put pressure on the flower tops.
 It is best to use sharp scissors.
 Leave your buds on the branches for easy hanging.
 Make sure that the branches are stored in a low humidity space, otherwise you risk mold growth and bud rot.
 It would be a shame to lose your buds after all that hard work!

 Q: How long should you dry your harvested weed for?